 The site on the Locksbrook Road is in the Flood zone 3 and is not suitable for residential development.

-The council works in partnership with Homes England and the DLUHC which provide funding support.
+The council works in partnership with Homes England and MHCLG which provide funding support.
 The government allocates housing grant to enable brownfield land to come forward for housing development through a range of funding programmes and supports the delivery of more affordable homes through the Homes England Affordable Housing Programme.

 Once an alternative recycling site has been confirmed, we will start building the first 39 affordable homes for social rent with construction of the remaining affordable and market homes starting once the remainder of the site has been fully vacated.